HL7/cqf-measures/pages/hqmf-measure-volume-one.md

 ### 6.2 Opportunity Scoring

     Conformance Requirement 20 (Opportunity Scoring):
-    Opportunity scoring SHALL be indicated using a subjectOf element to define a with a CMPMSRMTH mesaure attribute with a code of OPPORSCR as defined by the base HQMF specification.
+    Opportunity scoring SHALL be indicated using a subjectOf element to define a with a CMPMSRMTH measure attribute with a code of OPPORSCR as defined by the base HQMF specification.
     Calculation logic for opportunity composite measures SHALL be functionally equivalent to the calculation formulas defined in this section.
-    Calculation logic for opportunity composite measures SHOULD be wrrtiten in the same way as the calculation formulats defined in this section.
+    Calculation logic for opportunity composite measures SHOULD be written in the same way as the calculation formulas defined in this section.
     Narrative descriptions of population criteria for opportunity composite measures SHOULD include the narrative descriptions of the corresponding population criteria for each component measure.

 Opportunity scoring considers the appearance of a patient in a denominator of a component measure as an opportunity to provide a service, and the appearance of that patient in the numerator of each component as the fulfillment of that opportunity.
 This means that each component measure is considered a “case” in the composite population.
 The denominator is then the set of cases in which patients appeared in the denominator for the component measures, and so on for each population criteria.
 This allows the composite to then be calculated as a standard proportion measure where the basis for the population criteria is membership in the population for each component.